 - If you used a home equity loam or line of credit to pay for the projects.

-Not that it is cut and dried though.
-As you might expect, the IRS has its own ideas about how home remodeling projects are classified and understanding a little about what those are can help determine if your remodeling project is tax deductible or not.
+Not that it is cut and dry though.
+The IRS has its own ideas about how home remodeling projects are classified and understanding a little about what those are can help determine if your remodeling project is tax deductible or not.